Emergency contraception

 - In sexual health centers

-- Or in the Free Information, Screening and Diagnostic Centers (CeGIDD).
+- Or in the Free Information, Screening and Diagnosis Centers (CeGIDD).

-In middle school, high school and university, a doctor or nurse can deliver it.
+In middle school, high school and university, a doctor or nurse can deliver it to you.

-The adults without social security cover it is available free of charge and without a prescription:
+The adults without social security coverage it is available free of charge and without a prescription:

 - In sexual health centers

-- Or in the Free Information, Screening and Diagnostic Centers (CeGIDD).
+- Or in the Free Information, Screening and Diagnosis Centers (CeGIDD).

-Emergency drug contraception is free for both minors and adults.
+Emergency medical contraception is free for both minors and adults.

 Répondez aux questions successives et les réponses s’afficheront automatiquement